omkar-shelke25/ckad-killercoda/Canary-rollout/step1.md

 Assume a **Service** already exists that targets the `frontend` pods by label.

-Almost — just a small grammatical fix for clarity and flow.
-Here are the corrected versions you can use:

 >🟢 Headlamp running on NodePort `30080`.
 You can visualize the canary deployment via the Headlamp dashboard.